icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 values in Appendix C.
 There was remarkable progress in the three-year span 1946 through 1949.

+For yet another data point from 1947, see the Conclusions below.

 ### Recent data comparison to Appendix C

 More recent icing data with more recent instrumentation compares well to the 70+ year-old NACA data.

-Figure 1 of Cober and Isaac [^7] is one example.
+Figure 1 of Cober and Isaac [^8] is one example.
 It is copy-righted, but available on-line.
 While not every data point is within the Appendix C envelope, the differences have not been viewed as large enough to require revising the Appendix C regulation.